Volkswagen Golf: Fifth generation (Mk5/A5, Typ 1K; 2003)

 The Golf Mk5 was introduced in Europe in the autumn of 2003, reaching the UK market in early 2004.
 In North America, Volkswagen brought back the Rabbit nameplate when it introduced the vehicle in 2006.
 In Canada, the Golf is still the prevalent nameplate of the fifth generation (though both Rabbit and Golf have been used historically).
 The North American base model is powered by a 2.5-litre five-cylinder engine, which produced 112 kW in 2006 and 2007, but was upped to 127 kW in the later models.
 A GTI version is powered by a turbocharged version of the 2.0-litre FSI engine, producing 147 kW.

+An R32 version features the 3.2-litre VR6 engine, increasing power output to 184 kW and including the Haldex Traction-based 4motion part-time four-wheel drive system.
+The R32 went on a limited production run in 2005 for the European market.
+Then in 2007, 5000 units of the R32 were made for the US, each with its production number laser etched on its steering wheel.

 Volkswagen also introduced the "Fast" marketing campaign for the US, "dedicated to the 'fast' that lives inside every driver," with a spirit totem character illustrating the concept and purchasers of the GTI Mk5 receiving a plastic figurine of the Fast.
 The GTI version is the only version on sale in Mexico.

 The saloon/sedan version, again widely marketed by Volkswagen as the Jetta, is assembled in Germany, South Africa, as well as Mexico.
 It is marketed in certain markets, including European markets and Mexico as Bora.
 It was followed in 2007 by a new Golf Variant.
 The front ends of the car are the same, with the only difference being that the GLI is a sedan, while the GTI is a hatchback.

 Later models of the Mk5 introduced the 1.4-litre TSI turbocharged petrol engine with front-wheel drive.

 In a comparison test conducted by Car and Driver Magazine, the Rabbit won vs eight small cars.
 It was praised for its driving position, instruments, and engine; and was criticized for road noise, seating, and poor fuel economy.
 The Rabbit also placed first in their final comparison in December 2006.